 2. Assessment

-In contrast, CBSE includes both formative and summative assessments, including practical exams, projects, and assignments.
+CBSE: In comparison, CBSE follows a combination of formative (internal) and summative (board) assessments, which include written exams, practicals, projects, and assignments.

 3. Grading

-CBSE uses a grading system ranging from A to F, with A being the highest grade possible.
+CBSE: CBSE uses a 9-point grading system, typically from A1 to E or A to F, depending on the subject and level, with A or A1 being the highest.

 4. Language